artscorestudio/layout-bundle/Resources/doc/enable-external-library.md

         twbs: false
 ```

-For more information about Twitter Bootstrap, please check this documentation chapter : [Configure Twitter Bootstrap](twitter-bootstrap.md).
+For more information about Twitter Bootstrap, please check this documentation chapter : [Configure Twitter Bootstrap][4].

-## <a name="select2"></a>Enable/disable Select2
+## <a name="select2"></a>Enable/disable Select2 (optionnal)

 > Select2 is a jQuery based replacement for select boxes.

 ### Adding Select2 in your project's composer.json file

-I suggest using [select2/select2](https://github.com/select2/select2) repository.
+I suggest using [select2/select2][5] repository.
 You can add it by enter the follow command :

 ```bash
 $ composer require select2/select2 "4.0.*"
 ```

 You can enable it by two different ways.
-First, just passing *true* :
+First, just passing *true* in LayoutBundle configuration :

 ```yaml
 # app/config/config.yml